 Each event features powerful, beautifully crafted stories around a central theme, as eight diverse writers tell honest truths about their own lives, and so about ours.
 Beth finishes the show with a story from her own life.
 So True is hosted by writer Jason Allen.

-Join us next time on Sunday, October 30, 2016, at The Social Capital (upstairs at The Black Swan) on the Danforth.
+Join us next time on Sunday, February 26, 2017, at The Social Capital (upstairs at The Black Swan) on the Danforth.
 Doors (and the bar) open at 4pm and the show begins at 4:30.
-The topic is "Disguise."
 Admission is $10.

 Stories from past events include: